andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

 # Benefits Assessment

-The Benefits Assessment is a milestone document that details how the benefits of a project have materialized following a period of live operation.
+The Benefits Assessment is a milestone document that details how the benefits of a project have materialised following a period of live operation.
 For projects where benefits are expected to accrue over an extended period, multiple Benefits Assessments may be produced periodically, aligned with the investment justification timeframe.

 **Roles and Responsibilities:**